DaviDevMod/focus-trap/packages/focus-trap/CONTRIBUTING.md

 - When applicable, write new tests and/or update the [README.md](https://github.com/DaviDevMod/focus-trap/blob/main/packages/focus-trap/README.md).

-- If the changes you made affect the behaviour of the package in any way, create a changeset by running `yarn changeset` and following the instructions on your terminal.
+- If the changes you made affect the behaviour of the package in any way, create a changeset by running `yarn g:changeset` and following the instructions on your terminal.

 #### Need inspiration?